-The Excel FIND function
+Excel FIND function quick guide

 What is the Excel FIND formula used for?

-The FIND function in Excel is a building block with a range of further applications.
+If you want to search within specific cells and integrate the search directly into your worksheet, you can use the FIND function.
 Combine FIND with other functions to unlock its full potential.
 For example, you can use it to see whether a certain term appears in your worksheet or to extract specific parts of a text string.

 Tip